asadprodhan/A-beginner-s-guide-to-Bioinformatics/README.md

 # **A beginner's guide to Bioinformatics** <br />

 Bioinformatics analysis starts with installing the relevant softwares in your computer unless you use ‘containers’.
-In this tutorial, we will learn how to install bioinformatic softwares using ‘conda’ and perform a basic bioinformatic analysis such as BLAST search.
+In this tutorial, we will learn how to install bioinformatics softwares using ‘conda’ and perform a basic bioinformatics analysis such as BLAST search.

 <p align="center">